 After being in the church premises, parish staff and volunteers will use Health Canada approved disinfectants (such as Clorox Disinfecting Wipes, or household bleach solution of 1000ppm, or 1tsp of bleach to 1cup of water) to disinfect all high-touch surfaces of every room they entered while in the church.
 These include all doorknobs, light switches, keyboards, table tops, desk tops, hand rails, armrests, and washroom fixtures.

-Worship Services / Meetings with 50 People or Less
+Worship Services / Meetings

 The parish cleaner will thoroughly clean the building’s interior before and after each gathering of 50 people or less that takes place inside the church building.
 Those gathering for meetings or services will be strongly encouraged to avoid having to use the washrooms in the church while they are there.